nichia/goodreads_books/NOTES.md

-Goodreads CLI gem is a command line application that lists the yearly choice award winning books.
+Goodreads CLI gem is a command line application that lists the yearly Goodreads Choice Awards books.
 The application will list the latest winning books from Goodreads website https://www.goodreads.com/choiceawards.

 Users have the option to :
 1) enter a corresponding number to view details of a book.
 This displays the associated details of the book and user can choose to open up a Goodreads website link to read up more details/reviews of the book, or go back to the previous menu listing.
 2) enter a different year to view a list of that year's choice award winning books which will be listed as in option (1).
 3) exit the application.

-Object structures of the application will include a Goodreads CLI to interface with the user, a Scraper to scrape Goodreads website of the book details and a Book class to store each of the books extracted.
+Object structures of the application will include a Goodreads CLI to interface with the user, a Scraper to scrape Goodreads website of the book details and a Book class to store and methods to access each of the books extracted.

 Object Structure:
 1) CLI